We are delighted to have worked with professional poet Simon Mole to create some Key Stage 2 poetry lessons with a difference.

 All the videos are accessible through links in each of the lesson plans.
 You don't have to stick to our plans and you can use the videos in any order.
 For example, lessons 2-5 could be used to develop any poem.

-We have also provided a list of our favourite odes and suggest that you choose a different one to enjoy at the beginning of each lesson.
+We have also provided lists of our favourite odes and narrative poems and suggest that you choose a different one to enjoy at the beginning of each lesson.

 An acclaimed poet and theatre-maker, Simon Mole has shared stages with John Cooper-Clarke, Kate Tempest and Simon Armitage.